aussig/BGS-Tally/tests/README.md

 ### Mock Journal Events

-A journal event can be mocked simplly by calling `journal_entry` but the test harness also provides a more sophisticated solution.
+A journal event can be mocked simply by calling `journal_entry` but the test harness provides a more sophisticated solution.

 It works as follows:

 1. Sequences of journal events are loaded from a json file using `load_events`
-1. The plugin's journal handling function is registered with the harness using `register_journal_handler`
+1. The BGS-Tally's journal handling function is registered with the harness using `register_journal_handler`
 1. A test can then fire individual events with `fire_event` or replay an entire sequence with `play_sequence`

 Events fired this way will be given a current timestamp and the json event file can contain f strings enabling variable data or specific timing.